sentinel-seed/sentinel/docs/papers/PAPER_v1.md

 ### 1.2 Our Approach

 Sentinel Seeds are system prompts that embed safety principles directly into the model's context.
-No model modification required — works with any LLM via API.
+No model modification required; works with any LLM via API.

 **Core Insight:** Well-structured safety instructions can significantly improve model behavior without architectural changes.